shrikrishnau/USAccidentsAnalysis/README.md

 ## Things learnt from this Project
 * Learnt to build different types of plot with data.
-* Got introduced to Folium for making a heatmap
+* Got introduced to Folium for making a heatmap.

 ## Some Important insights from the Analysis